eolatham/smarthome-dashboard-simulation/team_meetings/meeting05_notes.md

 - Analysis page

-All of the crucial state calculations are complete, now we need to focus on designing the frontend.
+All of the crucial state calculations are complete, now we need to focus on building the frontend components.

 ### Frontend